By Diana Simeon

 As your teenager decides which colleges to apply to, it’s important to make sure those colleges will offer your teenager the kind of aid (merit or need-based) that will discount your tuition bill, says BlackRock’s Kron.
 You can determine what kind of aid your teenager will likely receive from a particular college with what’s called a Net Price Calculator.

 “The federal government mandates that any school that receives federal funding has a Net Price Calculator on its website,” explains Kron.
-“You provide information about yourself and your student and the Net Price Calculator will show you what the average fees, room and board, transportation, and personal expenses are for students like yours at that school.
+“You provide information about yourself and your student.
+The Net Price Calculator will show you what the average fees, room and board, transportation, and personal expenses are for students like yours at that school.
 That gives you an idea of your total cost of attendance.”

 This is an approximation of what your student is likely to pay to attend that school.
 You won’t know for sure that this will make college affordable until your teenager gets in and receives his or her official financial aid package.